PUT-JUG/lab-tasfrs/src/An extended introduction to Linux.md

 ### Vim/Neovim

-More efficient (albeit requiring some preliminary knowledge) file editing is possible in the *Vim* editor.
+More efficient (but requiring some preliminary knowledge) file editing is possible in the *Vim* editor.
 There is also an alternative version of it: *Neovim*.

 Example usage (if the file does not exist, it will be created):